Yesterday, my youngest and I were out shopping when she told me that the shoes she was wearing hurt her feet.

 “Are they too small?”
 I asked.

 “No. They just pinch my toes.
 But I can handle it.
 I’m a big girl!”

 And then it hit me—I am not a mom of littles anymore.
 And as far as blogging goes, I don’t think I can call myself a “Mommy Blogger” at this point.
 I know I’m not much of a blogger at all these days, but it feels like my kids are getting too old for the whole mom blog genre.
 I mean, they aren’t all that old, but I guess I just think of a mommy blogger as being one with littles who are still in diapers and not yet in school.

-Bria is wary that anything she says or does will be put on the blog, and she tells me what I can and cannot post about her, and the list of okay stuff is shrinking daily.
-Chloe just turned 9, and while she probably doesn’t care whether or not I write about her, she’s just past all the toddler and preschool cuteness.
-And then there’s Sophia.
-Sophia is my baby whose birth and life has been entirely documented on this blog.
+My oldest, now in middle school, is wary that anything she says or does will be put on the blog, and she tells me what I can and cannot post about her, and the list of okay stuff is shrinking daily.
+My middle daughter just turned 9, and while she probably doesn’t care whether or not I write about her, she’s just past all the toddler and preschool cuteness.
+And then there’s the youngest.
+My baby whose birth and life has been entirely documented on this blog.
 And now she’s just about to graduate from Kindergarten, and is a self-proclaimed big girl who can handle shoes that pinch her toes (which really are too small, because she won’t stop growing)!

 When did this happen to me?